TcOpenGroup/TcOpen/docs/Conventions.md

 # TcUnit Naming Conventions
 *First Draft of Naming Conventions*

-My first reccomendation would be to follow the Backhoff TwinCAt naming conventions but with some modifications and extensions.  see <https://infosys.beckhoff.com/english.php?content=../content/1033/tc3_plc_intro/54043198675164555.html&id=>
+My first reccomendation would be to follow the Backhoff TwinCAT naming conventions but with some modifications and extensions.  see <https://infosys.beckhoff.com/english.php?content=../content/1033/tc3_plc_intro/54043198675164555.html&id=>

 ## Member Variables
 Class (FB) member variables should begin with 'm_' followd by the type identifier and then the variable name i.e. m_<TypeIdentifier><VariableName>